ahebwa49/cloud-subscription/README.md

 ## Cloud subscription demo app by Livingstone Asabahebwa

-To get started, clone tha app and navigate into the root folder.
+To get started, clone the repo and navigate into the root folder.

 Run `yarn` to install dependencies.